 - Feeling of anxiety.
 Fear of failure is a real reason why people procrastinate.
 Knowing that you’ve done everything you could to achieve the best result will help you feel more confident.

 - Weak self-confidence.
 The same as with the previous reason, weak self-confidence causes the feeling of being unworthy or fear of failure.

-Tip!
-To avoid procrastination and find the motivation to study, you can use different smartphone or browser apps, like Tomato Timer, based on Pomodoro technique, as well as Forest app to help you concentrate.
+Tip: To avoid procrastination and find the motivation to study, you can use different smartphone or browser apps, like Tomato Timer, based on Pomodoro technique, and Forest app to help you concentrate.

 - Imagine the Result

 Several years ago, there was a real buzz around the visualization technique.
-The movie called “The Secret” had so many supporters and haters that everyone got interested, whether the power of visualization actually works.
+The movie called “The Secret” had so many supporters and haters that everyone got interested in whether the power of visualization actually works.

-A study by Texas State University, performed on athletes, has shown that 51% of participants improved their free throw after visualizing the successful results, which is a very impressive statistic.
+A study by Texas State University performed on athletes has shown that 51% of participants improved their free throws after visualizing the successful results, which is a very impressive statistic.

 - Take a Power Nap

 Taking a nap before studying can help you feel refreshed and motivated.
 A report posted by NBC News shows that a short nap before working/studying results in immediate alertness and increased cognitive performance for almost 3 hours.